Linaro/website/_posts/previous/2018-12-10-industry-leaders-form-autoware-foundation-to-accelerate-collaboration-in-autonomous-driving.md

 ---
 layout: post
-title: Industry leaders form Autoware Foundation to accelerate collaboration in autonomous driving
+title: Autoware Foundation to Focus on Autonomous Driving
 description: Linaro will collaborate with Tier IV, Inc., and US-based company Apex.AI to form the Autoware Foundation to focus on autonomous driving.
 Read more here.